nghiango1/hello/c/arrayGetLength/README.md

 ![Screenshot.png](Screenshot.png)

 I don't even know about chinese but there they are, a chunk size.
 So basically, memory is alocate by `malloc()` will be handle by heap chunk, which have a maximum size (may be of 128KB from previous slide).
-By usng chunk header, we can point them to the next chunk or end of linked chunk (linked list mention!!).
+By using chunk header, we can point them to the next chunk or end of linked chunk (linked list mention! my years of learning data structure finally have a use case!).

 There is more to it, like: Large bin, small bin, fast bin, unsorted bin; which just to make memory fragmentation less of a problem but we will skip for now and raise these again when needed.

 It will be way easier when the code actually working and running.
 I can look at alocated memory in runtime directly.
 But can `c++` have in language API to support runtime infomation extracting.
-It turn out to these function that we can look into how we can navigate the chunk after I found out a post that exlained throughly how glibc `free()` work with chunk.
+How we can navigate the heap chunk?
+After some time, I found out a post that exlained throughly how glibc `free()` work.
+It turn out these are the function that we need to look into:
 - `mem2chunk` is simple enough, point backward from the pointer, cast it into a chunk header structure.
 It seem appear in glibc source code `malloc.c` file, and I can't access that.
 A non public function.
     ```cpp
     #define mem2chunk(mem) ((mchunkptr)tag_at (((char*)(mem) - CHUNK_HDR_SZ)))
     ```
     We can re-implementing it tho, simple enough
-- `is_mmapped` is some flag check to handle chunk, not thing fancy, we can do it our self after understanding our chunk header object.
+- `is_mmapped` is a function for flag check in chunk header, we can come back to it after understanding our chunk header object.

 Here is the exact quote from the site I found
 > Long story short, [free](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=e065785af77af72c17c773517c15b248b067b4ad;hb=ae37d06c7d127817ba43850f0f898b793d42aea7#l3237) works like the following.
 When it is called, the user would pass a pointer to the memory area to it, free would then call [mem2chunk](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=e065785af77af72c17c773517c15b248b067b4ad;hb=ae37d06c7d127817ba43850f0f898b793d42aea7#l1310) to convert the pointer to point to the chunk header.
 Then, if the chunk is allocated by mmap indicated by the M flag, free calls munmap ([man 3p](https://man.archlinux.org/man/munmap.3p.en) | [man 2](https://man.archlinux.org/man/munmap.2.en)) to release the chunk; if not, it passes the chunk pointer to [_int_free](https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;h=e065785af77af72c17c773517c15b248b067b4ad;hb=ae37d06c7d127817ba43850f0f898b793d42aea7#l4302) for the actual freeing process.